gossie/magnanimous-writer/README.md

 The REST API makes it possible to retrieve and create movies.
 The datamodel looks like this:
 ![Domain](/img/domain.png)
 ## API
-The REST API offers
+The REST API provides a GET and a POST method on the movie resource.

 Description         | URL                              | Method
 ------------------- | -------------------------------- | ------
 Retrieve all movies | http://localhost:8080/api/movies | GET
 Create a movie      | http://localhost:8080/api/movies | POST

-To specify the version
+There are three versions of the REST API.
+The version is part of the media type.

-application/vnd.magnanimouswriter.v1+json
+* application/vnd.magnanimouswriter.v1+json
-application/vnd.magnanimouswriter.v2+json
+* application/vnd.magnanimouswriter.v2+json
-application/vnd.magnanimouswriter.v3+json
+* application/vnd.magnanimouswriter.v3+json

+ When an older version is requested, the request is forwarded through each newer version and finally executed on the domain.